permoller/CrudApp/src/CrudApp/Readme.md

 [WebApplicationFactory](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-7.0) is used to start the service and modify the service registrations in the IoC container for external dependencies like the database.

+# Snapshot tests
+The test project uses snapshot-testing in some tests.
+As an example there is an integration test, that fetches the OpenApi document from the server.
+It compares the document to a snapshot (an older verison of the document) and fails if anything has changed.
+This test will allow you to detect unintentional changes to the API.
+If the change is intentional the new version can be accepted and the test will pass the next time it is run.

 # Package dependencies
 - Microsoft.EntityFrameworkCore.Sqlite: Sqlite is used as an in-memory database when executing automated tests.
 - Microsoft.EntityFrameworkCore.Design: Required when using EF Core Migrations to update the database schema.
 - Swashbuckle.AspNetCore: Used for exposing OpenAPI documentation and Swagger UI.
+- Verify: Used for snapshot testing.